slim-template/slim/README.md

             a href=user_action(user, :edit) Edit #{user.name}
             a href={path_to_user user} = user.name

+The attribute value will be escaped by default.
 Use == if you want to disable escaping in the attribute.

+    a href==action_path(:start)

 #### Boolean attributes